-The City of Aspen recommends that everyone test their home for radon.
+Local health departments recommend that everyone tests their homes for radon.
 A radon test is the only way to find out how much radon is in your home.
 Performing a radon test on your own is easy, inexpensive, and takes only a few minutes of your time.
 The results of a properly performed radon test will help you determine if you need to take further action to protect you and your family from the health risks of radon.

 Radon levels vary from home to home.
-A neighbor's test result is a poor predictor of your radon risk because each home can have different indoor radon levels.
+A neighbor's test result is a poor predictor of your radon risk, because each home can have different indoor radon levels.
 There are many instances of a house with over 35 pCi/L being right next to a house with less than 4 pCi/L. The only way to know your radon level is to test.